 LinkedIn as an advertising platform may not be the best solution out there.
 It is still undergoing product revamps and modifications to suit advertising needs better, this year.
-It does, however, know you target audience best for account-based marketing programs.
-Like every product have an area of improvement, here are 10 such common issues and problems I discovered while working with LinkedIn Advertising over the last three years.
+It does, however, know your target audience best for account-based marketing programs.
+As every product has an area for improvement, here are 10 common issues and problems I discovered while working with LinkedIn Advertising over the last three years.

 1.Inconsistent List Match Rate in Matched Audience